Chia-Network/chia-docs/docs/03consensus/signage_points_and_infusion_points.md

 Figure 5 shows the infusion point as a green square marked `b1`.
 The first and last blocks of the sub-slot are marked `r1` and `r2`, respectively.
 For this example, the farmer will create the block at the time of the signage point marked with a red arrow, which we'll call `b1'`.

 At `b1`, the farmer's block gets combined with the VDF output for that point.
-This creates a new input for the VDF from that point on, i.e. we infuse the farmer’s block into the VDF. `b1` is only fully valid after two events have ocurred:
+This creates a new input for the VDF from that point on, i.e. we infuse the farmer’s block into the VDF. `b1` is only fully valid after two events have occurred:
 1. infusion_iterations has been reached, and
 2. Two VDF proofs have been included: one from `r1` to the signage point and one from `r1` to `b1`.
 (Actually it’s more since there are three VDF chains, explained later).